iliaaw/jekyll-tagging-pagination/README.md

         {{ post.title }}
     {% endfor %}

-`paginator` object provides tag information, use `pagination.tag` for that.
+`paginator` object provides tag information, use `paginator.tag` for that.